 The Chatuchak Weekend Market in Bangkok, also called J.J.
 Market or simply just "the weekend market," is one of the world’s largest outdoor markets and the largest market in Thailand.
 It claims to be the largest weekend market in the world, drawing 200,000 visitors per week and sells almost everything you could possibly want, from pets to furniture to clothing.

-Because the Chatuchak Market is so big — sprawling across more than 25 acres — and popular, most visitors give themselves at least a few hours and up to a full day to wander and shop.
+Because the Chatuchak Market is so huge—sprawling across more than 25 acres—and popular, most visitors give themselves at least a few hours and up to a full day to wander and shop.
 Seeing the entire market in a day would be an exhausting endeavor so it helps to have a shopping plan when you go.

 - Go Early: Go before the crowds and the heat make it hard to enjoy the shopping.